5jt/dyalog-cookbook/manuscript/14 The Windows Event Log.md

 Notes:

 1. First we save the number of records currently saved in the Windows Event Log "Application".
-1. We then start and stop the server in order to make sure that we get some fresh records written.
+1. We then start and stop the server to make sure we get some fresh records written.
 1. We then read the number of records plus 10 (others write to the Windows Event Log as well) and investigate them.

 ## Tips, tricks and traps

-No doubt you feel now confident with the Windows Event Log, right?
-Well, keep reading:
+Feel confident with the Windows Event Log?
+Well, a few more wrinkles yet:

-* When you create a new source in a (new) custom log then in the Registry the new log is listed as expected but it has _two_ keys, one carrying the name of the source you intended to create and a second one with the same name as the log itself.
-In the Event Viewer however only the intended source is listed.
+* When you create a new source in a (new) custom log then in the Registry the new log is listed as expected but it has _two_ keys.
+One has the name of the source you intended to create; the second has the same name as the log itself.
+In the Event Viewer however only the former is listed.

-* The names of sources must be _unique_ across _all_ logs.
+* Names of sources must be _unique_ across _all_ logs.

 * Only the first 8 characters of the name of a source are really taken into account; everything else is ignored.
-That means that when you have a source `S1234567_1` and you want to register `S1234567_2` you will get an error "Source already exists".
+If you have a source `S1234567_1` and try to register `S1234567_2` you get an error _Source already exists_.

-* When the Event Viewer is up and running and you either create or delete a log or a source and then press F5 then the Event Viewer GUI flickers, and you might expect that to be an indicator for the GUI having updated itself.
+* The Event Viewer is up and running.
+You either create or delete a log or a source and press F5.
+The Event Viewer GUI flickers.
+You might suppose the GUI just updated itself.

-  However, that's not the case, at least not at the time of writing (2017-03).
+  That's not the case, at the time of writing (2017-03).
 You have to close the Event Viewer and re-open it to actually see your changes.

-* Even when your user ID has admin rights and you've started Dyalog in elevated mode ("Run as administrator" in the context menu) you _cannot_ delete a custom log with calls to `WinReg` or `WinRegSimple` (the APLTree classes that deal with the Windows Registry).
+* Even when your user ID has admin rights and you've started Dyalog in elevated mode (_Run as administrator_ in the context menu) you _cannot_ delete a custom log with calls to `WinReg` or `WinRegSimple`, the APLTree classes that deal with the Windows Registry.
 The only way to delete custom logs is with the Registry Editor: go to the key

   `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\EventLog\`

-  and delete the key(s) (=children) you want to get rid of.
-It's not a bad idea to create a system restore point [^restore] before you do that.
+  and delete the key/s (i.e. children) you want to get rid of.
+(Probably wise to create a system restore point [^restore] before you do that.)

-  By the way, if you never payed attention to System Restore Points you really need to follow the link because under Windows 10 System Restore Points are not generated automaticelly by default any more; they need to be switched on explicitly, and they really should.
+  Worth folllowing that link and reviewing System Restore Points.
+Under Windows 10, System Restore Points are no longer generated by default; they need to be switched on explicitly.
+And they should be.

-* Once you have written events to a source and then deleted the log the source pretends to belong to, the events remain saved anyway.
+* Once you have written events to a source and deleted the log the source apears to belong to, the events remain saved anyway.
 They are just not visible anymore.
-That can be proven by re-creating the log: all the events make a come-back and show up again as they did before.
+That can be shown by re-creating the log: all the events appear as they were before.

-  If you really want to get rid of the logs then you have to select the "Clear log" command from the context menu in the Event Viewer (tree only!) before you delete the log.
+  If you want really to get rid of a log, select the _Clear log_ command from the context menu in the Event Viewer (tree only!) before you delete the log.

-* If you want to analyze the contents of a log in APL you will find the instance methods `Read` (which reads the whole log) and `ReadThese` (which takes line numbers and reads just those specified) useful.
+* To analyse the content of a log in APL, the instance methods `Read` (which reads the whole log) and `ReadThese` (which takes line numbers and reads just those specified) are useful.

 [^winlog]: Microsoft on the Windows Event Log: <https://msdn.microsoft.com/en-us/library/windows/desktop/aa363648(v=vs.85).aspx>